Realdo Colombo: Early life and education

-Matteo Realdo Colombo or Realdus Columbus, was born in Cremona, Lombardy, the son of an apothecary named Antonio Colombo.
+Matteo Realdo Colombo, or Realdus Columbus, was born in Cremona, Lombardy, the son of an apothecary named Antonio Colombo.
 Although little is known about his early life, it is known he took his undergraduate education in Milan, where he studied philosophy, and he appears to have pursued his father's profession for a short while afterwards.
 He left the apothecary's life and apprenticed to the surgeon Giovanni Antonio Lonigo, under whom he studied for 7 years.
-In 1538 he enrolled in the University of Padua where he was noted to be an exceptional student of anatomy.
+In 1538, he enrolled in the University of Padua, where he was noted to be an exceptional student of anatomy.
 While still a student, he was awarded a Chair of Sophistics at the university.
-In 1542 he returned briefly to Venice to assist his mentor, Lonigo.
+In 1542, he returned briefly to Venice to assist his mentor, Lonigo.

 Academic career

 Realdo Colombo studied philosophy in Milan, and then he trained to be a surgeon for several years under a Venetian named Giovanni Antonio Plato, also known as Lonigo or Leonicus.
-By 1538, during the years of Andreas Vesalius, Columbo had arrived at Padua where he studied medicine, anatomy, and he lectured to arts students on sophistics, or logic.
+By 1538, during the years of Andreas Vesalius, Columbo had arrived at Padua, where he studied medicine, anatomy, and he lectured to arts students on sophistics, or logic.
 Columbo became a close friend of Vesalius and possibly assisted him at a dissection.
-Vesalius was away in Basle when Columbo was temporarily appointed to teach in his place, and eventually, Colombo received this position more permanently.
+Vesalius was away in Basel when Colombo was temporarily appointed to teach in his place, and eventually, Colombo received this position more permanently.

 In 1544, Colombo went to the University of Pisa and performed many dissections; he was referred to “As Master of Anatomy and Surgery.”
-Then in 1548, Columbo went to Rome where he taught anatomy at the papal university for about ten years until his death in 1559.
+Then in 1548, Columbo went to Rome, where he taught anatomy at the papal university for about ten years until his death in 1559.
 While Colombo was in Rome, he took on a project with Michelangelo and became his personal physician and friend.
 He intended to collaborate with Michelangelo on an illustrated anatomy text to rival De Fabrica but this never came to pass, likely due to Michelangelo's advanced age.
 Although not much is known about Colombo's biography, his relationship with the more familiar Michelangelo has helped historians better understand his views.
 He also performed the autopsy on the body of St. Ignatius of Loyola.